rifah07/learning_ruby/data-types/data-types.md

 - Floats (contain decimal points)

 ### If arithmetic operation with two integers happen in Ruby, the result will always be an integer.
 To obtain an float answer, just replace one of the integers in the expression with a float.
 And it is easy to convert integer to float and vice-versa in Ruby (to_i, to_f).

+---
+## String

+Strings can be formed with either double "" or single'' quotation marks, also known as string literals.
+They are pretty similar, but there are some differences.
+Specifically, string interpolation and the escape characters, only work inside double quotation marks, not single quotation marks.